sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 We are building WolvCapital for people who actually want to [compound](https://www.harbourvest.com/insights-news/insights/the-power-of-compounding-in-evergreen-solutions/) capital.
 Yes.
 But also judgment.
 Systems.
 Reputation.
 Relationships.

 Compounding is not sexy.
-It’s repetitive.
-It’s saying no. It’s avoiding mistakes that do not look like mistakes in the moment.
+It's repetitive.
+It's saying no. It's avoiding mistakes that do not look like mistakes in the moment.

 And the people who do that well usually share a few traits: